DavidMercier/NIMS/doc/models.rst

    :scale: 60 %
    :align: center

-   *Figure 2 : Schematic of the estimation of initial point.*
+   *Schematic of the estimation of initial point.*

 Usually, the point of contact is determined from the load-displacement curve, when a sharp rise in the force signal is observed.